notj4yc33/Agario/README.md

-# This i a 3 player mockup o fthe game agario.
+# This i a 3 player multiplayer game that is like the game agario.